 Wildlife and the Netleaf Hackberry

-In its native habitat it is most often found in plains grassland, desert grassland, and upper desert and in woodland zones, where it is invaluable tree to wildlife and livestock alike.
+In its native habitat, it is most often found in plains grassland, desert grassland, and upper desert and in woodland zones, where it is an invaluable tree to wildlife and livestock alike.
 In the Rio Grande Valley, it is frequently used as a means of cover by white-tailed deer.
 Mule deer and pronghorn feed on the leaves of netleaf hackberry, particularly during times of drought when other food sources have disappeared.
 In some areas, cattle, sheep and goats also graze on this species, as it is a good source of protein.

 Deer aren’t the only wildlife using netleaf hackberry for cover.
 Birds also use it to shield themselves from predators and to nest in.
 Bullock's oriole, doves, quail, the scissor-tailed flycatcher, Swainson's hawk and the white-tailed raven are but some of the birds that depend on the netleaf hackberry as a nesting site.
 Many birds also depend on the fruit as a source of food.
 In northern Utah the netberry fruit it is the most important winter bird food available.
 Among the birds that feed on the berries of this species are the American robin, American crow, band-tailed pigeon, Bohemian waxwing, cedar waxwing, northern flicker, rufous-sided towhee, scrub jay, Steller's jay and Townsend's solitaire.